Pxx500/ModularUI2-Preview/README.md

 # ModularUI2 Preview

-Render real ModularUI2 Java layouts without starting Minecraft.
-The previewer compiles a small Java project, runs the real ModularUI2 screen lifecycle in a headless runtime, and writes a full-screen PNG plus machine-readable layout data.
+Preview and interact with real ModularUI2 Java layouts without starting Minecraft.
+The previewer compiles a small Java project and runs the real ModularUI2 screen lifecycle in a local runtime.
+It can open the GUI in a clickable desktop window, rebuild that window as files change, or render a full-screen PNG with machine-readable layout data for automated inspection.

 The normal workflow is deliberately small:

 1. copy or write `ModularPanel` construction code;
 2. add the textures used by that code;
-3. run one script;
-4. inspect `preview.png` and iterate.
+3. choose a workflow:
+   - `open` to click and inspect the GUI manually;
+   - `watch` to keep an interactive window open while editing Java, textures, or configuration;
+   - `render` to produce `preview.png`, `bounds.json`, and optional scripted interaction captures.

 The preview project uses normal ModularUI2 classes and widget APIs.
 There is no second layout language to translate back into production code.